Robinson Buys Coaxial Drone Maker

 Key Takeaways:

-• Robinson Helicopters acquired Ascent Aerosystems, a manufacturer of coaxial drones for industrial, public safety, and defense applications.
+• Robinson Helicopters has acquired Ascent Aerosystems, a maker of coaxial drones, to expand and diversify its product lines.

-• The acquisition is intended to meet increasing demand for enhanced mission capabilities in areas such as law enforcement, public safety, firefighting, and defense.
+• This strategic move addresses increasing demand for enhanced mission capabilities in sectors like law enforcement, public safety, firefighting, and defense.

-• Ascent's flagship product, the Spirit drone, is noted for its compact, modular, rugged, and all-weather operational reliability in challenging environments.
+• Ascent's flagship product, the Spirit drone, is recognized for its compact, modular, rugged, and all-weather design, operating reliably in challenging environments.

 See a mistake?
 Contact us.